 What did we do right?

 Travel lightly.
-We travel with 32 litre packs.
+We travel with 32-liter packs.
 Most people think we’re nuts.
 But we have everything we need, including the gear to build a business.
-I’ve thought about even downsizing, but realised I need the space for warm clothes when we head to colder places.
+I’ve thought about even downsizing but realized I need the space for warm clothes when we head to colder places.

 Can this continue forever?